-- 8.10.1.1 The assured data communication application shall provide a clear indication to the users as soon as an end-to-end data communication link is broken or as long as the end-to-end communication link is active. - 8.10.2 Rationale - 8.10.2.1 The assured data communication shall be applied in those situations, where the users
+8.10.1.1 The assured data communication application shall provide a clear indication to the users as soon as an end-to-end data communication link is broken or as long as the end-to-end communication link is active.8

+8.10.2.1 The assured data communication shall be applied in those situations, where the users are at risk, when the communication is interrupted, for example in shunting communication during pushing movements.

-This application is not to be confused with cyber security.
+8 This application is not to be confused with cyber security.

-- 8.10.3.1 Any user involved in the data communication requiring assured data communication application. - 8.10.4 Functional attributes - 8.10.4.1 The application shall automatically warn the end users about the broken communication link (end-to-end) without any user action. - 8.10.4.2 The supervision of the communication link shall be fail-safe - 8.10.4.3 Either a positive confirmation indicating an intact communication link or an alarm in case of a broken link shall be given to all participants of communication. - 8.10.5 Usability criteria - 8.10.5.1 The application shall not require any human user action during the ongoing Assured Data Communication. - 8.10.6 Related application interfaces - 8.10.6.1 This section provides information relating to the relationships that exist between this application and others.
-It is envisaged that a user profile that includes this application will also have all related applications shown in Table 181 included within their profile.
+8.10.3.1 Any user involved in the data communication requiring assured data communication application.

+- 8.10.4.1 The application shall automatically warn the end users about the broken communication link (end-to-end) without any user action. - 8.10.4.2 The supervision of the communication link shall be fail-safe - 8.10.4.3 Either a positive confirmation indicating an intact communication link or an alarm in case of a broken link shall be given to all participants of communication.

+8.10.5.1 The application shall not require any human user action during the ongoing Assured Data Communication.

+8.10.6.1 This section provides information relating to the relationships that exist between this application and others.
+It is envisaged that a user profile that includes this application will also have all related applications shown in Table 193 included within their profile.